-(F) Signs in the H-O District and on Heritage Preservation Sites
+(F) Signs in the H-O District and on Heritage Preservation Sites .

-- (1) This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2) Prior to the issuance of a zoning certificate, the applicant shall apply for, and receive, a Certificate of Appropriateness for the sign. - (3) The Historic Preservation Commission reserves the right to address businesses that are not in compliance with the guidelines of the district or for failure to apply for a permit. - (4) Existing non-complying signage will be brought into compliance upon receipt of any application to the Historic Preservation Commission. - (5) Sign computations shall follow the standards for the base zoning district. - (6) Signage shall be designed to enhance and complement the historic character of buildings in the downtown district.
-Wherever possible, sign review shall be informed by the use of historic photographs or visual records of the building or site. - (7) Heritage Preservation Commission shall review the sign permit application in accordance with the following guidelines: - (a) All sign permits for property within the H-O shall comply with both the C1 and HD-O requirements of this section. - (b) Temporary signs meeting the requirements of this section do not require review by the Heritage Preservation Commission and can be approved by the City Planner. - (c) Pylon signs are prohibited.
+- (1) This subsection applies to the H-O district and other sites that have been designated as heritage preservation sites. - (2) Sign computations shall follow the guidelines for the base zoning district. - (3) Signage shall be designed to enhance and complement the historic character of buildings within the downtown district.
+Wherever possible, sign review shall be informed by the use of historic photographs or visual records of the building or site. - (4) Prior to the issuance of a zoning certificate, the applicant shall be required to apply for, and receive, a Certificate of Appropriateness for the sign. - (5) Heritage Preservation Commission shall review the sign permit application in accordance with the following guidelines: - (a) All sign permits for property within the H-O District shall comply with both the C1 and H-O District requirements of this section. - (b) Temporary signs meeting the requirements of this section do not require review by the Heritage Preservation Commission and can be approved by the City Planner. - (c) Pylon signs are prohibited. - (6) Sign Types. - (a) Wall Signs.

-(8) Sign Types

-- (a) Wall signs.
 These are signs mounted flush against the building or painted directly on the building. - (b) Projecting Signs.
 These are signs that protrude from the building's surface.
-They include perpendicular signs that hang out over the sidewalk, marquee signs, and other variations. - (c) Ground signs.
+They include perpendicular signs that hang out over the sidewalk, marquee signs, and other variations. - (c) Ground Signs.
 These are signs that are not attached to the building. - (d) Window Signs.
 These are signs either painted or hung on the windows visible to the public from the exterior. - (e) Upper Story Window Signs.
-These are signs either painted or hung on windows visible to the public from the exterior. - (f) Awning Sign: A sign printed on an awning along the valance or skirt.
-The HDC recommends that awnings 1) retract rather than be fixed on a rigid frame, 2) are open on the sides rather than closed, 3) are fabricated of material that has a cloth-like appearance rather than a glossy or reflective material, 4) are free of signs or graphics, and if signs or graphics are included, they are located only on the valance
+These are signs either painted or hung on windows visible to the public from the exterior. - (f) Awning Signs.
+A sign printed on an awning along the valance or skirt.
+The HPC recommends that awnings; 1) retract rather than be fixed on a rigid frame, 2) are open on the sides rather than closed, 3) are fabricated of material that has a cloth-like appearance rather than a glossy or reflective material, and 4) are free of signs or graphics, except that if signs or graphics are included, they are located only on the valance. - (7) Placement.
+Signs shall be positioned so that they are an integral design feature of the building, i.e., signs shall complement and enhance the architectural features of the building.
+They shall be placed so that they do not destroy architectural details such as stone arches, glass transom panels, or decorative brickwork.
+Unless other placement is specifically approved by the Heritage Preservation Commission for reasons stated in the Certificate of Appropriateness issued by the Heritage Preservation Commission, signs may be placed only as follows: - (a) At or above the horizontal lintel, storefront cornice, or beltcourse, or above the storefront windows; - (b) Projecting from the building; - (c) Applied to or painted on canvas/fabric awnings; - (d) In areas where signs were historically attached (see Figure 6-3); or